amloveyweb/shaderlabvs/README.md

 | tags         | Tags { ... }                                          |
 | tagtt        | Tags with both of RenderType and Queue is Transparent |

+### Script Templates

+We can add customize script template and create them via menu `Create -> Shader -> [Customize Name]`.
+Install/update them to Unity by the menu `Tools -> ShaderlabVS Pro -> Install Script Templates` and Restart Unity is required.

+The template file format is `[Menu Name]-[Default File Name].txt` , for example `HLSL Shader-New HLSL Shader.hlsl.txt` means using `Create -> Shader -> HLSL Shader` menu to create a file default named to `New HLSL Shader.hlsl`.

 ## Support Visual Studio Version

 - Visual Studio 2019
+- Visual Studio 2022 Preview

 ## Support Files